neondatabase/website/content/docs/guides/logical-replication-estuary-flow.md

 Refer to the [Postgres docs](https://www.postgresql.org/docs/current/sql-alterpublication.html) if you need to add or remove tables from your publication.
 Alternatively, you also can create a publication `FOR ALL TABLES`.

-Upon start-up, the Estuary Flow connector for Postgres will automatically create the [replication slot](https://www.postgresql.org/docs/current/logicaldecoding-explanation.html#LOGICALDECODING-REPLICATION-SLOTS) required for ingesting data change events from Postgres.
+Upon startup, the Estuary Flow connector for Postgres will automatically create the [replication slot](https://www.postgresql.org/docs/current/logicaldecoding-explanation.html#LOGICALDECODING-REPLICATION-SLOTS) required for ingesting data change events from Postgres.
 The slot's name will be prefixed with `estuary_`, followed by a unique identifier.

 <Admonition type="important">
 To prevent storage bloat, **Neon automatically removes _inactive_ replication slots after a period of time if there are other _active_ replication slots**.
 If you have or intend on having more than one replication slot, please see [Unused replication slots](https://docs.neon.tech/docs/logical-replication-neon#unused-replication-slots) to learn more.